A large-scale analysis of public-facing, community-built chatbots on Character.AI: Results

 \subsection{User vs. Non-user Characteristics}

 Interacting users are portrayed as more feminine and less powerful than other entities mentioned in greetings.
 These findings are in line with our exploration of tropes above, but make clear that power dynamics tended to occur at the expense of the user.
 They also show that power and gender are aligned at the individual level in ways that reify existing gender stereotypes.
-Figure~\ref{fig:user-char} provides some further intuition for this, displaying the top 15 phrases associated with users versus other entities.
-Other entities are regularly gendered, most often as being male, whereas users are rarely gendered except to note that they are ``pregnant.''
-With the exception of commonly being an ``enemy'' (presumably with another entity), users also often take on roles not associated with being powerful (``friend,'' ``a new student''), or even slightly powerless roles (``alone''), in contrast to other entities, who are ``bull[ies],'' ``rude,'' and ``cold.''
+When looking at the top 15 phrases associated with users versus other entities, we find that other entities are regularly gendered, most often as being male, whereas users are rarely gendered except to note that they are ``pregnant.''\footnote{We acknowledge that gender cannot always be inferred from the ability or inability to get pregnant.} Users also often take on roles not associated with being powerful (``friend,'' ``a new student''), or even slightly powerless roles (``alone''), in contrast to other entities, who are ``bull[ies],'' ``rude,'' and ``cold.''
+See Figure~\mbox{\ref{fig:user-char}} in the appendix for full results.

-These anecdotal claims based on Figure~\ref{fig:user-char} hold up statistically as well.
-That is, using the methods outlined above to infer word meaning on dimensions of sociocultural meaning, and subsetting to the top 100 words most associated with each end of each dimension, we find that references to users (``you'') in character greetings are significantly (p $<$ .0001) more likely to be associated with phrases that are more feminine than masculine, and less powerful, as compared to other entities mentioned in greetings.
+These anecdotal claims hold up statistically as well.
+Using the methods outlined above to infer word meaning on dimensions of sociocultural meaning, and subsetting to the top 100 words most associated with each end of each dimension, we find that references to users (``you'') in character greetings are significantly (p $<$ .0001) more likely to be associated with phrases that are more feminine than masculine, and less powerful, compared to other entities mentioned in greetings.
 Findings are robust to our use of the top 200, 300, 400, and 500 words as well.
-We further validate our finding for gender by randomly selecting 100 characters and manually classifying their expressed gender.
-Our analysis found that exactly half (50) of the 100 characters were identified as a single (i.e. one and only one) man, while only 17 could be identified explicitly as one and only one woman.
-The rest either were explicitly or implicitly ungendered (12), one explicitly nonbinary (1), and the rest involving multiple entities.
+Results from the manual annotation task confirm our automated analysis: respondents were significantly more likely to select Less Powerful (42.8\% of responses, 95\% multinomial confidence interval of [38.6\%, 47.2\%]) relative to More Powerful (16.8\%, [12.6, 21.2]), and significantly more likely to select More Feminine (33.3\%, [29.3, 37.6]) than Less Feminine (9.7\%, [5.7, 13.9]).